 Venue : J-3, Block-GP, Sector-V, Kolkata 700091

 Artificial neural networks popularly used in machine learning are an abstraction of biological neural networks.
 In biology, neurons typically communicate using electrical pulses called spikes or action potentials.
 A class of neural networks called spiking neural networks or SNNs, more closely modeled on biological networks than ANNs, are increasingly becoming popular as a means of closing the gap between machine learning models and our brain in terms of cognitive performance and energy efficiency.
-In this talk, I will give a brief overview of the field of neuromorphic engineering which studies biologically inspired spiking neural networks, neuromorphic algorithms which use computational principles from biology to solve machine learning tasks and their advantages in comparison to traditional neural networks.
-I will also talk about my Ph.D. work on developing spiking neuron and population models that bridge the gap between neuromorphic algorithms and traditional energy-based machine learning models.
-Finally, I will briefly touch on other interesting machine learning projects ongoing at Washington University in St. Louis, including resonant machine learning models and bomb-sniffing cyborg locusts.
+In this talk, she gave a brief overview of the field of neuromorphic engineering which studies biologically inspired spiking neural networks, neuromorphic algorithms which use computational principles from biology to solve machine learning tasks and their advantages in comparison to traditional neural networks.
+Also talked about her Ph.D. work on developing spiking neuron and population models that bridge the gap between neuromorphic algorithms and traditional energy-based machine learning models.
+Finally, talked on other interesting machine learning projects ongoing at Washington University in St. Louis, including resonant machine learning models and bomb-sniffing cyborg locusts.